zshi719/2025-Data-24100/class_notes/03_docker.md

 <!-- markdown-link-check-disable -->
   - We usually get base images from an image registry.
 The default when using docker is [dockerhub](https://www.dockerhub.com).
 When you install docker you are asked to register for an account from this site.
 <!-- markdown-link-check-enable -->
-  - Images follow the the naming convention where there is a `:` followed by a _tag_.
+  - Images follow the naming convention where there is a `:` followed by a _tag_.
 The tag denotes a specification of the image.
   - When looking at tags on a image registry such as dockerhub there are a number of common tagging structures.
 <!-- markdown-link-check-disable -->
-  - For example, consider the image provided for [python](https://hub.docker.com/_/python).
-On this page the tags look like `3.10.15-bookworm`.
+  - For example, consider the image provided for [python](https://hub.docker.com/_/python) or [astral's docker hub](https://hub.docker.com/r/astral/uv/tags).
+On this page the tags represent information about what is being installed.
+For example on the python page you can see something like `3.10.15-bookworm`.
 The first number in this example (`3.10.15`) represents the version of python that is going to be installed if you use the image with this tag.
 The second component `bookworm` is the nickname for a version of [Debian](https://wiki.debian.org/DebianReleases), one of the most common versions of Linux used to build images.
 <!-- markdown-link-check-enable -->
 - Other common operating system designations are: `slim` and `alpine` which have different underlying operating systems.
 Why would people use different versions?
 Each operating system has different strengths and weaknesses; different systems are also different sizes.
 Smaller sizes mean faster performance but at the cost of features, but can make a large difference when putting into production.